camunity/gitABCs/README.md

 Let's learn our Git/Github ABC's by adding ourselves to this awesome list in alphabetical order by making pull requests!

 ## Participation Steps:
-Fork my project `git clone https://github.com/camunity/gitABCs.git` and submit a PR with your name and a link to your Github!
+Fork this project and submit a PR with your commits to the README including your name and a link to your Github!

 If you want to keep track of updates follow these steps:
 Add a reference to our main branch: `git remote add upstream https://github.com/camunity/gitABCs.git`